-- Some varieties of garlic plants produce flower stalks; removing these stalks enhances the crop maturity and yield.
+- Some varieties of garlic plants produce flower stalks; removing these stalks enhances crop maturity and yield.
 The increase in yield is about 70% after the removal of the stalks.

 Pest and disease control of Garlic

 The most common pests found in garlic plants are cutworms, pink stalk borer, thrips, and eriophyidmite.
-Pests can be controlled by practicing natural ways, such as weed control, removal of destroyed plant parts etc. growing maize or wheat on the outer rows is considered to be a barrier for thrips.
+Pests can be controlled by practicing natural ways, such as weed control, removal of destroyed plant parts, etc. growing maize or wheat on the outer rows is considered to be a barrier for thrips.
 Chemicals (sulphur, carbosulphan, profenofos, and fipronil) as per recommended doses can also be used for controlling an extreme infestation.

-Read: Common Plant Diseases.
+Read this: Common Plant Diseases.

 Harvest and yield of Garlic

 The crop of garlic is a 4 to 5-month duration crop.
-The indication of maturity is known by the change in the colour of the leaves to yellowish or brownish.
+The indication of maturity is known by the change in the color of the leaves to yellowish or brownish.
 Sometimes the leaves also dry up one month after the stalk emergence.
 Once the plants have dried, they are uprooted completely using a country plough and tied in small bunches.
-These bundles are kept in the fields or in the shade for almost 2 or 3 days for drying and curing; this, therefore, helps the bulb to harden and prolong their keeping quality.
+These bundles are kept in the fields or in the shade for almost 2 or 3 days for drying and curing; this, therefore, helps the bulb to harden and prolong its keeping quality.